yogi/fabacademy2016/w18-applications.md

 * This is a [motion-detecting spy clock](http://www.amazon.com/TechTonic-Portable-Camera-Motion-Detection/dp/B00AY571XA)
 * [Wave Alarm](https://itunes.apple.com/app/wave-alarm-motion-control/id504386929?ls=1&mt=8) is an iPhone app which supports gestures

-## Functional Specificatoin
+## Functional Specification

 The clock is made up of:

+* Case
-* Craft plywood case
+    * Craft plywood / acrylic

+* Digit display
     * 7-segment LED display, 4 digits
     * LED HourDigits and MinuteDigits separator - ":", which blinks every second

 * 3 buttons:
+    * Capacitive, push-button
     * TimeSet:
         * On pressing it, the HourDigits start blinking indicating it can be changed using the TimeUp and TimeDown buttons
         * Pressing it again causes the MinuteDigits to start blinking